OAuth API overview

 The OAuth API handles merchants authentication and authorisation of external integrators.
 It also issues access tokens used by authorised clients to call Zettle APIs.
 The OAuth API implements the OAuth 2.0 protocol.

-Register on the Zettle Developer Portal to create credentials for the app you are building, and learn more about different types of integrations.
+are building, and learn more about different types of integrations.
 See Get started for more information.

 Explore the sections listed in the following to get an understanding of how to work with the OAuth API.